wdcurry/mxConsole/README.md

 - For new validators, if no github token is set, the app will remind you.
 - The entire upgrade sequence is now automated for you, with optional stepXsstep mode to provide you with more involvement in the upgrade.
 - A full Testnet upgrade is possible, but will not proceed for a mainnet install.
-- A clean environment allowing for expansion as MultiversX expands.
 - The ability to easily toggle a node's LogLevel between DEBUG and INFO modes.
-- A concise display of your nodes Eligible state and LogLevel.
+- Introducing the NodesSlug!
+A concise display of your nodes Eligible state & LogLevel, similar to "/0:wI/1:wD/" which shows your node-0 is in Waiting state with a loglevel of INFO, and your node-1 is an observer in DEBUG mode.
 - A help screen is now integrated, accessible via tapping "h" or "?".
+- A clean environment allowing for expansion as MultiversX expands.

 ### Coming Features

-- A few more goodies planned!
+- A few more goodies planned, like the NodesSlug showing your redundancy level!
 - Feel free to send along your ideas!

 ## Author